MichalLytek/type-graphql/docs/scalars.md

 }
 ```

-If you use `ts-node`, be aware you must execute it with the `--type-check` flag due to a [Date reflection bug](https://github.com/TypeStrong/ts-node/issues/511).

 ## Custom Scalars

-TypeGraphQL also support custom scalar types.
+TypeGraphQL also supports custom scalar types!

-First of all, you need to create your own `GraphQLScalarType` instance or import the scalar type from a 3rd-party npm library.
+First of all, we need to create our own `GraphQLScalarType` instance or import a scalar type from a 3rd-party npm library.
 For example, Mongo's ObjectId:

 ```typescript
 import { GraphQLScalarType, Kind } from "graphql";